kxr/kxr.github.io/_posts/2016-07-07-aws-certified-solutions-architech-professional-preparation-notes.md

 - SWF ensures that a task is assigned only once and is never duplicated.
 -

-## Elastic MapReduce

 ## Kinesis

-- Kinesis Streams synchronously replicates data across three facilities in an AWS Region, providing high availability and data durability.
-- Typical scenarios: Accelerated/Continuous/Realtime log/data feed intake, Order critical data like appliaction logs or billing records, Real-time metrics and reporting, Real-time data analytics and Complex stream processing (You can create Directed Acyclic Graphs (DAGs) of Amazon Kinesis Applications and data streams.
-In this scenario, one or more Amazon Kinesis Applications can add data to another Amazon Kinesis stream for further processing, enabling successive stages of stream processing).
-- By default, Records of a stream are accessible for up to 24 hours from the time they are added to the stream.
-You can raise this limit to up to 7 days by enabling extended data retention.
 - The maximum size of a data blob (the data payload before Base64-encoding) within one record is 1 MB.
 - Each shard provides a capacity of 1MB/sec (1000 TPS max) data input and 2MB/sec (5 TPS max) data output.
 You can monitor shard-level metrics in Amazon Kinesis Streams and add or remove shards from your stream dynamically as your data throughput changes by resharding the stream.
 - Partition key is used to segregate and route records to different shards of a stream.